 Landscaping, Lawn Care & Sprinklers

 When most people think of landscaping projects, they imagine new sod, grass or fencing.
-However, landscaping rocks can add a new level of interest you didn’t know was possible.
-From crushed gravel walkways all the way up to enormous landscaping boulders, rock can be an eco-friendly and eye-catching addition to almost any outdoor space.
+However, landscaping boulders can add a new level of interest you didn’t know was possible.
+From crushed gravel walkways all the way up to enormous landscaping stones, boulders can be an eco-friendly and eye-catching addition to almost any outdoor space.

 After reviewing the average landscaping boulder costs below, let ImproveNet connect you with up to four landscaping pros in your area!